iyre/bl4-save-tools/README.md

   - Marks all* collectibles as found.
 ECHO logs, capsules, etc. (bobble heads aren't included)
   - Re-calculates SDU points, applying the new total if it's higher.
   - Does not add PoI markers.
 See "Discover all locations".
+- **Complete all challenges**
+  - Completes all counter-based challenges.
+  - Does not complete activities or collectibles challenges.
+See "Skip all missions" and "Unlock all collectibles".
+  - Does not grant rewards for completion.
+[More info](docs/challenges.md)
+  - Unlocks some achievements.
+(UVH 5 & world events confirmed)
+- **Complete all achievements**
+  - Also completes all activities.
+  - Triggers platform achievements (Steam/Epic).
 - **Skip story missions**
   - Completes all missions related to the main story.
 Doesn't modify any other missions.
   - Functionally equivalent to starting a new save with the in-game story skip option.
 (Does not unlock that option)